kwells4/groceries/recipies.md

 1. Transfer garlic into a food processor and add salt.
 Process for a minute until the garlic becomes finely minced.
 Scrape down the sides of the food processor afterwards
 2. Slowly add oil, 1-2 Tbs at a time.
 Keep scraping down the sides of the food processor.
 Continue adding until garlic starts looking creamy
 3. Once it looks creamy, increase the speed of adding oil and alternate with adding small amounts of the lemon juice.
-4. Transfer sauce into a class container and cover with a paper towel in the fridge overnight.
+4. Transfer sauce into a glass container and cover with a paper towel in the fridge overnight.
 5. Replace towel with airtight lid.
 Can be stored for 3 months.

 # Peanut sauce stir fry